psychemedia/pentrich-uprising/histories/28_special_commission_rawfolds.md

 The prisoners were indicted for a Burglary, at the house of George Haigh, at Skircoat, on the 29th of August last, and severally pleaded.
 Not Guilty.

 James Hey, Joseph Crowther, and Nathan Hoyle.
-For robbery of James Brook, in his Dwelling-house at Huddersfield, and for stealing in, the said dwelling-hoosey Brook beins therein, and being put in fear, on the 29th of November.
+For robbery of James Brook, in his Dwelling-house at Huddersfield, and for stealing in, the said dwelling-hoosey Brook being therein, and being put in fear, on the 29th of November.

 NG John Schofield. for shooting John Hinchliffe